rm3l/gh-org-repo-sync/README.md

 ### Working with the source code

 Next Steps
-- run `cd gh-org-repo-sync; gh extension install .; gh org-clone <organization>` to see your new extension in action
+- run `cd gh-org-repo-sync; gh extension install .; gh org-repo-sync <organization>` to see your new extension in action
-- use `go build && gh org-clone <organization>` to see changes in your code as you develop
+- use `go build && gh org-repo-sync <organization>` to see changes in your code as you develop